dhansel/Altair8800-IOBus/04-disk-controller/README.md

 The preferred method to program the ATMega328P chip is to use a programmer such as the MiniPro TL866 or other that allows you to directly program a .HEX file into the ATMega.
-Use the Firmware-MITS.hex or Firmware-ICOM.hex
-file provided in this directory and the following fuse settings:
+Use the Firmware-MITS.hex or Firmware-ICOM.hex file provided in this directory.
+**Important:** Program the fuse settings
+("Config" button in the TL866 interface) to
-Low=0xFF, High=0xDA, Extended=0xFD
+Fuse Low=0xFF, Fuse High=0xDA, Extended Fuse Byte=0xFD

 If you do not have a programmer you can use an Arduino UNO to program the ATMega chip: